AlvinJoby/bank-nifty-covid/readme.md

 | Drawdown (%)                   | -17.07  |
 | Up Days (%)                    | 53.66   |

+### Observation

+The index moved above its pre-COVID levels and continued in an upward trend.
+Volatility reduced compared to the COVID phase, although corrections remained present.

+Overall movement during this phase indicates sustained recovery with continued growth.

 ---

-## Observations
+## Summary

-Before COVID, the index moved in a relatively stable manner.
-Growth was moderate, volatility was low, and prices stayed near peak levels for a significant portion of the time.

-During the COVID phase, the index experienced a sharp decline of around 42% in just 24 days.
-Volatility increased noticeably during this period.
-Despite the fall, the index recovered more than 100% from its lowest point within the same phase.

-After COVID, the index moved above its earlier levels, with an overall growth of about 40%.
-Volatility reduced compared to the COVID phase, although corrections of around 17% were still observed.
-The overall movement remained upward.
+* Pre-COVID: Stable market conditions with moderate growth
+* COVID: Sharp decline followed by high volatility and recovery
+* Post-COVID: Strong recovery with continued upward movement

 ---